sharathchandra04/sharathchandra04/README.md

 ### 👨🏻‍💻 &nbsp;About Me
 ### &nbsp; Certified Kubernetes Admistrator
-### &nbsp; AWS Devops Solution Architech
+### &nbsp; AWS Devops Solution Architech Professional
 ### &nbsp; Full Stack Developer

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
-🖥️ &nbsp;I have 3+ years of professional experience as a Fullstack developer.\
+🖥️ &nbsp;I have 6+ years of professional experience as a Fullstack developer.\
 🎓 &nbsp;I'm currently studying Computer Science at Illinois Institute of Technology.\
 🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Systems Design, and Cloud Architecture.\
 💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
-✉️ &nbsp;You can shoot me an email at racha@hawk.iit.edu!
+✉️ &nbsp;You can shoot me an email at rajasharathchandraacha@gmail.com!
 I'll try to respond as soon as I can.\
 📄 &nbsp;Please have a look at my [Résumé](https://drive.google.com/file/d/1oVLwpr5HjXP7EX9dlKLwfG4Oj3EuJJRq/view?usp=sharing) for more details about me.
 I'm open to feedback and suggestions!

 ### 🛠 &nbsp;Tech Stack